AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_person_to_account_dataset"
 >title="Person to account dataset"
->abstract="Select the field in the dataset that contains person IDs.
-This field's namespace can either differ from or be the same as the selected Person Identifier Namespace (B2B stitching configuration).
-If the two namespaces differ, link the namespaces in the Identity Graph."
+>abstract="Select the lookup dataset that maps person IDs to account IDs."

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_person"
 >title="Person"
->abstract="Select the field in the dataset that contains the person ID.
-That field must be marked as an identity and cannot be the same as the **[!UICONTROL Account]** field or **[!UICONTROL Start time]** field."
+>abstract="Select the field in the dataset that contains person IDs.
+This field's namespace can either differ from or be the same as the selected person identifier namespace.
+If they differ, the two namespaces need to be linked in the identity graph."

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_account"
 >title="Account"
 >abstract="Select the field in the dataset that contains the unique account identifier values.
-The account ID info will be made available on the rows of any event datasets with stitching enabled."
+The account ID info will be made available on the rows of any event datasets with Person to Account stitching enabled."

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_start_time"
 >title="Start time"
 >abstract="Select a timestamp field that indicates when the person-to-account relationship became active."
->additional-url="url"
->additional-url="url"

 1. In Customer Journey Analytics, navigate to **[!UICONTROL Connections]** and [create a new connection](/help/connections/create-connection.md#create-a-connection) or [edit an existing connection](/help/connections/create-connection.md#edit-a-connection).